sygmaprotocol/sygma-relayer-deployment/README.md

 - **SYG_RELAYER_MPCCONFIG_TOPOLOGYCONFIGURATION_ENCRYPTIONKEY**

     AES secret key that is used to encrypt libp2p network topology.
-The Sygma team will provide you with this key.
+    In order to obrain this secret key you need to fetch it from Sygma AWS account using AWS secrest sharing [Read this](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html) and [This](https://repost.aws/knowledge-center/secrets-manager-share-between-accounts)
+    Generally you would need to share some of your roles ID and we will provide and access to it in our AWS account.
+For details proactivelly contact Sygma team.

 Note: